GSK Agrees to Pay $2.2B in Zantac Lawsuit Settlement Resolving 93% of State Court Cases

 Similar cases

-Other manufacturers, such as Pfizer, Sanofi, and Boehringer Ingelheim, also face lawsuits alleging that their ranitidine products caused cancer.
+Other drug producers, such as Pfizer, Sanofi, Boehringer Ingelheim, and Pantheon Manufacturing Services, also face lawsuits alleging that their ranitidine products caused cancer.

 The Zantac lawsuit alleges that the popular heartburn medication, which contains the active ingredient ranitidine, can break down into a probable carcinogen called NDMA.
 Plaintiffs claim that Zantac manufacturers, including GSK, failed to warn consumers about the potential cancer risk associated with the drug.